 The RORG team is an Illinois Extension team based at the University of Illinois at Urbana-Champaign.
 This dedicated, multidisciplinary team works on a range of water quality projects like the RORG renovation.

 Eliana Brown is the stormwater specialist with IISG and Illinois Extension ANR.
 She is involved with the implementation of the Illinois Nutrient Loss Reduction Strategy.
 Her areas of expertise are the regulatory aspects of wastewater and stormwater programs and green infrastructure.
 She has a Master’s degree in environmental engineering from the University of Illinois where she worked as the Municipal Separate Storm Sewer System (or MS4) coordinator.
-She is also a LEED AP and a certified Master Gardener.
+She is also a LEED AP, NGICP, and a certified Master Gardener.

 Kate Gardiner has a Bachelor’s degree in Earth, Society, and Environmental Sustainability from the University of Illinois.
 She assists in the implementation of the Illinois Nutrient Loss Reduction Strategy.
 In addition to her work with the state’s nutrient strategy, she is a social media expert and regularly shares project updates and green infrastructure ideas via the RORG social media pages.